Taking stock after 57 days in service: Steady traffic through the Gotthard Base Tunnel.

 Demand along the Gotthard corridor was encouragingly high over the public holidays, with some 8,800 people passing through the GBT every day on average.
 This is around 30 percent more than in the same period last year.
 In some cases the capacity was limited over the public holidays because there were not enough trains available or because system restrictions prevented any additional ones from being put on.
 In a handful of cases, passengers had to be asked to wait for the next train or were diverted via the Gotthard panoramic route.

 SBB is working on solving the challenges posed by any more spikes in capacity utilisation.
-Very high passenger volumes are expected at Easter, particularly on Zurich–Milan EuroCity trains, meaning that people are also advised to reserve seats on journeys to Ticino (reservations for services within Switzerland can be made at the ticket counter or by calling Rail Service on 0900 300 300).
+Very high passenger volumes are expected at Easter, particularly on Zurich–Milan EuroCity trains, meaning that people are also advised to reserve seats on journeys to Ticino (reservations for services within Switzerland can be made at the ticket counter or by calling SBB Contact Center on 0848 44 66 88).
 The findings gleaned from the first few weeks of operation will facilitate further improvements to services.
 Extra staff will also be on hand at Bellinzona and Arth-Goldau stations in future to provide customer information and operational support.

 Freight services running on time.